Public Art Advisory Committee

 In 1997, Martin County established a public art program that included on-going funding for new artworks for public appreciation.
 In 2017, the Martin County Board of County Commissioners appointed the Community Redevelopment Agency Board members as the Public Art Advisory Committee (PAAC).

-As of September 2018, fifteen sculptures, mobiles, stained glass windows, murals, mosaics, benches and photographs are now on display.
+As of September 2021, twenty-one sculptures, mobiles, stained glass windows, murals, mosaics, benches and photographs are now on display.

-The Public Art Site Selection Committee shall have the duty and responsibility to review the Public Art Master Plan and the Art in Public Places Five-Year Art Placement and Budget Plan for review and approval by the Board of County Commissioners and to hold public meetings to solicit public comment for public art projects.
+The Public Art Advisory Committee shall have the duty and responsibility to review the Public Art Manual, Annual Budget and Maintenance Plans for review and approval by the Board of County Commissioners and to hold public meetings to solicit public comment for public art projects.

 Mission & Goals